Sabalenka Sinks Pegula To Win Miami Open - UrduPoint

 Sabalenka Sinks Pegula To Win Miami Open

-Miami Gardens, (APP - UrduPoint / Pakistan Point News - 30th Mar, 2025) World number one Aryna Sabalenka powered her way to the Miami Open title on Saturday, beating American Jessica Pegula 7-5 6-2 in the WTA 1000 event at Hard Rock Stadium.
+Miami Gardens, (APP - UrduPoint / Pakistan Point News - 30th Mar, 2025) World number one Aryna Sabalenka won the Miami Open on Saturday, beating American Jessica Pegula 7-5 6-2 in the WTA 1000 final at Hard Rock Stadium.

 The title was the Belarusian's first at Miami and her second of the season following her January triumph in Brisbane.